pustotnik/zenmake/docs/buildconf-taskparams.rst

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+.. _buildconf-taskparams-config-actions:

 config-actions
 """""""""""""""""""""
     A list of configuration actions (configuration checks and others).
     Details are :ref:`here<config-actions>`.
     These actions are called on **configure** step (command **configure**).

+    It's possible to use :ref:`selectable parameters<buildconf-select>`
+    to set this parameter.

+.. _buildconf-taskparams-export-config-actions:

+export-config-actions
+"""""""""""""""""""""
+    If it's True then it exports all results of :ref:`config-actions<buildconf-taskparams-config-actions>` for all
+    build tasks which depend on the current task.
+    By default it's False.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.